 Performance: Obtained a listing of locations that processed payments for the fiscal period from management and received management's representation in a separate letter.
 Determined that only one location processed payments.
-Exceptions: There were no exceptions noted.
-Management's response: Not applicable.

 - 9. For each location selected under #8 above, obtain a listing of those employees involved with non-payroll purchasing and payment functions.
 Obtain written policies and procedures relating to employee job duties, and observe that job duties are properly segregated such that: - a) At least two employees are involved in initiating a purchase request, approving a purchase, and placing an order/making the purchase.